bitmakerlabs/python-dev-setup-guide-mac/README.md

 ![Running brew doctor](assets/homebrew.png)

 This is a problem.
-Let's fix this by moving the bin directory that HomeBrew sets up for us ahead of every other folder specified in PATH.
+Let's fix this by moving the bin directory that Homebrew sets up for us ahead of every other folder specified in PATH.
 Run the following:

 ```bash
 echo export PATH='/usr/local/bin:$PATH' >> ~/.bash_profile